named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

 Trust Anchors
 -------------

-Although **trust-anchor** is always not required in the configuration file (for example, if fixed-signer checker is used), it is very common to have a few trust-anchors in the configuration file, otherwise most packets cannot be validated.
-A configuration file may contain more than one trust anchors, but the order of trust anchors does not matter.
-The structure of trust-anchor is same as the **signer** in fixed-signer checker, for example:
+**trust-anchor** is a necessary option in order to properly validate packets.
+A configuration file may contain more than one trust anchors and the order of trust anchors does not matter.
+The structure of trust-anchor is as follows:

 ::